 From getting hands on with objects from our Learning Collection, to trying on costumes and learning about the past, the V&A Museum of Childhood is the place to bring students to experience inspirational learning.

-To book sessions, workshops and events detailed below contact our Learning Administrator on 020 8983 5205 or email firstname.lastname@example.org
+To discuss your visit, please contact our Learning Administrator on 020 8983 5205 or email firstname.lastname@example.org

 Social Construction of Childhood

-An illustrated talk with images of childhood, followed by work in small groups with objects from the learning collection and a linked enquiry question to inspire discussion.
-Ideal for Sociology students, this session can be appropriately differentiated to complement modules in both A level and GCSE Sociology.
+An illustrated talk exploring images of childhood through time, followed by small-group work using objects from the learning collection.
+Linked enquiry questions inspire discussion.
+Ideal for Sociology students, this session can be differentiated for both A level and GCSE Sociology.

 The Importance of Play for Young Children

-A short illustrated talk based on the Museum’s collections, followed by activities exploring the role of the adult, and the learning outcomes for children’s play, with reference to the Statutory Framework
+A short illustrated talk based on the Museum’s collections supported by activities exploring the role of the adult in play.
+The talk also looks at learning outcomes for children’s play, with reference to the Statutory Framework for the Early Years.

 This session is appropriate for groups studying: